adamgligor/adamgligor.github.io/about.md

 </p>

 I'm Adam.
-I work as a professional software developer with close to 10 years experience.
-Most of this time I spent working with web technologies, I use .net/c# as my primary programming language.

-In my free time I like learning new things, experimenting, tinkering with whatever comes into my hand from construction related things to electronics, also enjoy reading sci-fi novels and fitness.
+In my professional life I work as a software developer.
+In my free time i like fixing and tinkering with things, enjoy reading and fitness and learning new things.

 ## The blog